NeemaMwende/Odoo-llm/llm_letta/README.md

 To extend this module with additional functionality:

-1. Implement the placeholder methods in `models/letta_provider.py`
+1. Add new features to `models/letta_provider.py`
-2. Add message formatting by extending `mail.message` model
+2. Extend message formatting in `models/mail_message.py`
 3. Add any Letta-specific data models if needed
 4. Update tests and documentation